Flat Roof Extension Cost

 1. Lay 1.2cm of OSB board or plywood along the timber joists as a base

-2. Fit a vapour control layer The purpose of this is to lower the danger that moisture/condensation will compromise the structure of your flat roof
+2. Fit a vapour control layer.
+The purpose of this is to lower the danger that moisture/condensation will compromise the structure of your flat roof

-3. Make markings on the vapour control layer at the point in which fixings will pierce through the membrane.
+3. Make markings on the vapour control layer at the point at which fixings will pierce through the membrane.
 To be more specific, you want to do this at the rafter centres and correct axial spacing

 5. Next, you’ll want to fit rigid insulation board (the thickness will depend on the type of flat roof and other factors).
 The exact nature of the rigid insulation board would depend on the height available based on guttering, upstands as well as adornments